Salvatore Giuliano (film)

 Salvatore Giuliano is a 1962 Italian drama film directed by Francesco Rosi.
-Using techniques of the documentary film, it recounts the criminal career of famous Sicilian bandit Salvatore Giuliano between 1943 and 1950, his death.
+Using techniques of the documentary film, it recounts the criminal career of famous Sicilian bandit Salvatore Giuliano between 1943 and his death in 1950.
 In 2008, the film was included in the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

-In 1950, Sicilian bandit Salvatore Giuliano is found dead in a backyard.
-According to the authorities' official announcement, Giuliano was killed in a shooting with the carabinieri, but asked by reporters some locals recall that they first heard three single shots and much later shots from a submachine gun.
+In 1950, Sicilian bandit Salvatore Giuliano is found dead in the courtyard of a rural village.
+According to the authorities' official announcement, Giuliano was killed in a shooting with the carabinieri.
+However, when asked by reporters some locals recall that they first heard three single gunshots and much later the report of a submachine gun.

-In a series of nonlinear flashbacks, the film recounts Giuliano's criminal career, starting in 1943 after shooting a policeman.
-In 1945, Giuliano's gang is officially declared part of the military arm of the separatist party MIS which fights for Sicily's independence.
-The separatist movement is supported by the Allied Forces and the Mafia.
-After the 1946 declaration of Sicily's autonomous status, MIS' former militant members are granted amnesty, but Giuliano proceeds with his illegal activities, entangled in kidnappings and blackmail.
-While still adored by the local people at first, his popularity wanes after the 1947 Portella della Ginestra massacre, where his gang shoots eleven people during a May 1st gathering of supporters of the Communist and Socialist parties.
-One after one, his confidants are betrayed or cooperate with the police.
-During a meeting, Giualiano is shot by his former closest companion, Gaspare Pisciotta.
-Afterwards, the carabinieri, who had been waiting nearby, stage a death during a shootout.
+In a series of nonlinear flashbacks dating to 1943, the film recounts Giuliano's criminal career, starting with him shooting a policeman.
+In 1945, Giuliano's gang is officially declared part of the military arm of the growing separatist party MIS fighting for Sicily's independence.
+The separatist movement is supported by the Allied Forces and the Sicilian Mafia.
+After the 1946 declaration of Sicily's autonomous status within the Italian state, MIS' former militant members are granted amnesty, but Giuliano proceeds with his illegal activities, entangled in kidnappings and blackmail.
+While still adored by the local people at first, his popularity wanes after the 1947 Portella della Ginestra massacre, where a force he has raised of his gang of mounted cavalry and conscripted local shepherds turned riflemen descends a May 1st gathering of supporters of the Italian Communist and Italian Socialist parties and murders eleven marchers.
+One after one, his confidants either are betrayed or cooperate with the police and turn informant.
+During a set-up backed by top carabinieri, Giualiano is shot in his bed by his right-hand man, Gaspare Pisciotta.
+Afterwards, the carabinieri, who had been waiting outside as backup, stage Giualiano's a death as having occurred during a shootout.

-Two years later, Pisciotta and the highest ranking members of Giuliano's gang are sentenced to life for the Portella della Ginestra killings.
-Pisciotta accuses the Mafia and members of the authorities of having given Giuliano the order for the massacre.
-In 1954, Pisciotta is poisoned in prison.
-The film ends with the shooting of a Mafia informant in public in 1960.
+In a trial of massacre participants two years later, informant testimony sways the court and the voluntary participants are convicted and sentenced to life in prison, while the conscripts are acquitted.
+No action was taken on Pisciotta's charges that the Mafia and members of the authorities had given Giuliano the order for the massacre to put down the populist uprising.
+Over his loud protests he gets life as well.

+In 1954, Pisciotta is poisoned in prison, with the complicity of the guards and a gang member he betrayed.
+The film ends with the shooting of a Mafia Mafia Don, the pentito who had served as intermediary with the carabinienari, in a public square in 1960.